 Mikhal Heffer

-Lichi Translations is an established yet dynamic translation agency in Israel with deep experience in undertaking a wide scope of ambitious projects for local and international clients.
+Lichi Translations is an established yet dynamic translation agency in Israel with deep experience in integrating AI tools as it runs ambitious projects for local and international clients.